-Christian Handke is Assistant Professor (tenured) of Cultural Economics at Erasmus University Rotterdam.
-He is program coordinator of the Master in Cultural Economics and Entrepreneurship, and since 2017, he serves in the Faculty Council.
-Starting in 2012, Dr. Handke also works as Senior Researcher at University of Amsterdam, where he participates in the research project on Copyright in an Age of Access.
-His research focuses on cultural economics and the economics of copyright, innovation and technological change, as well as the record industry.
+Christian Handke is Associate Professor of Cultural Economics at Erasmus University Rotterdam.
+From 2012 to 2018, he was programme director of the Master in Cultural Economics and Entrepreneurship, and since 2017, he serves in the Faculty Council.
+Starting in 2012, Dr. Handke has also worked at the Institute of Information Law at University of Amsterdam, where he participated in the research project on Copyright in an Age of Access.

-Christian has consulted for a variety of public and private organizations, including the European Commission, the National Academies of the Sciences (USA), Industry Canada, the UK Intellectual Property Office, the federal German Expert Commission on Research and Innovation (EFI), the federal German Ministry of Justice and Consumer Protection, and the Spanish Fundacion Autor.
+Dr. Handke has consulted for a variety of public and private organizations, including the European Commission, the National Academies of the Sciences (USA), Industry Canada, the UK Intellectual Property Office, the federal German Expert Commission on Research and Innovation (EFI), the federal German Ministry of Justice and Consumer Protection, and the Spanish Fundacion Autor.
 He also has work experience in cultural event management, for instance for the EXPO 2000 world exhibition in Hannover, and as music producer.

 Christian Handke is currently President of the Society for Economic Research on Copyright Issues (SERCI) and Executive Board member of the Association of Cultural Economics International (ACEI).

 For further information, please consult Christian Handke's CV.